USEPA/CompTox-ExpoCast-HouseholdProductSignatures/README.md

 * other
   + Posters detailing this work presented at international conferences
   + A file containing references and relevant papers for the poster presented at ISES 2023
+  + Supplemental data file for the manuscript associated with this project